Xmaster6y/Ext_c_dcgan/README.md

 # Disclaimer
 This repository is not meant be used in production or to product real usable data.
 It is still incomplete and not perfect.
-For now it only serves the purpose of being supplementarial materials for my report.
+For now it only serves the purpose of being supplementarial materials for my report available [here](report.pdf), beware it's in french.
+.

 # Repository structure and usage
 ## Executable files